tldr-pages/tldr/pages/linux/wofi.md

 # wofi

-> An application launcher for wlroots-based wayland compositors, similar to rofi and dmenu.
+> An application launcher for wlroots-based Wayland compositors, similar to `rofi` and `dmenu`.
 > More information: <https://hg.sr.ht/~scoopta/wofi>.

 - Show the list of apps: